Soviet boycott of the United Nations: Boycott

 On 8 January 1950, the Premier of the PRC, Zhou Enlai, transmitted a letter to the United Nations Security Council in which he requested that the Security Council not legally recognize the Kuomintang.
 On 10 January, the Soviet Union then formally introduced a motion to exclude the representatives of the Kuomintang from the Security Council.

-On 13 January, when the Soviet Union's motion to seat the PRC instead of the Chinese Nationalists (Taiwan) did not achieve a majority, the Soviet ambassador, Yakov Malik, walked out of the meeting and claimed that he would not return so long as Tsiang Tingfu, the representative of the Kuomintang, was a member of the Security Council instead of a representative from the PRC.
-The Soviet Union threatened not to acknowledge any decision taken by the Security Council whilst the Chinese Nationalists were part of it.
+On 13 January, when the Soviet Union's motion to seat the PRC instead of the ROC (Taiwan) did not achieve a majority, the Soviet ambassador, Yakov Malik, walked out of the meeting and claimed that he would not return so long as Tsiang Tingfu, the representative of the Kuomintang, was a member of the Security Council instead of a representative from the PRC.
+The Soviet Union stated that it would not acknowledge any decision taken by the Security Council whilst the Chinese Nationalists were part of it.
 Later, the Soviet Union also boycotted other UN bodies in which representatives of the Kuomintang were seated.
-During the Soviet boycott, the Security Council adopted a resolution which allowed for the deployment of UN troops to the Korean war in defense of South Korea against the attacking communist North Korean forces (Resolution 83).
+During the Soviet boycott, the Security Council adopted a resolution which allowed for the deployment of UN troops to the Korean war in defense of South Korea against the attacking Soviet-aligned North Korean forces (Resolution 83).